Get

 No matter how they find their way to you, whether as a permanent adoption or temporary rental, puppies provide several mental and emotional benefits.

-Decrease Stress, Increase Happiness
+Decrease Stress and Increase Happiness

-Studies have found interactions with dogs lower stress in children and adults, decreasing cortisol and increasing oxytocin, dopamine, and other happiness-boosting hormones.1 While they improve our mood, dogs can normalize blood pressure and heart rate.
+Studies have found that interactions with dogs lower stress in children and adults, decreasing cortisol and increasing oxytocin, dopamine, and other happiness-boosting hormones.1 While they improve our mood, dogs can also normalize blood pressure and heart rate.

 Introducing dogs in schools and corporate settings has become a therapeutic practice that improves scores, morale, and productivity.
 Puppy rentals for events can provide the same benefits.